kuluruvineeth/onspot.backend/README.md

 - Follow this guide to setup a ssl certificate for your ubuntu ec2 instance [Guide](https://www.webcreta.com/how-to-letsencrypt-ssl-certificate-install-on-aws-ec2-ubuntu-instance/)

 #### Hurray!
 You've done it.
 Enjoy using the app and feel free to make contributions and raise pull requests.
-Run the app_controller python file to see your api running.
+Run the flask_api python file to see your api running.

 ### Future Scope
 * Severity based Direction Renderer.